antbirch1990/AIR-Command-Line-Packager-Windows-Mac/README.md

 (Step 2) Include native extensions
 ---------

 Native extensions can be simply thought of as classes which allow AIR apps to access features which would traditionally only be available to natively programmed apps.
 If you are not including native extensions with your AIR app then simply skip this step.
-You can purchase very well documented native extensions from:
+You can purchase very well documented native extensions for iOS and Android from:

 * [Milkman Games](http://www.milkmangames.com/blog/tools/) (step by step documentation)
 * [distriqt](http://www.airnativeextensions.com/extensions/)